 2. Eyeshadow palette… do you have any that you use already?
 If not, do you have any favorite colors?
 I highly recommend these palettes.

 If you already have palettes, please do bring them.
-I love drugstore brands and palettes too!
+I love drugstore brands and palettes, too.
+(Such as NYX, ELF and other main stream brands like L’Oreal and Maybelline.)
 So many to choose from.
-Let me know if you’d like drugstore brand recommendations.
+Let me know if you need more specific recommendations.

 3. Eyeliners, liquid preferably.
 These are tested by me and totally smudgeproof and transfer proof.
 Best liquid eyeliners ever.
 No hyperbole.
 I promise.